DavisVaughan/extrachecks/README.md

 public, we can lower the number of rejections by making package developers more informed.

-## Problem 1

-You have an un-exported function that you wrote a roxygen example section for.

 <details>

-<summary>Resolution</summary>
+<summary>You have an un-exported function that you wrote a roxygen
+example section for.</summary>

 If you have written a roxygen example section for un-exported functions, your example section must call those functions with `:::` like